World of Din

 The Fire Spirit is mysterious, and lives somewhere in the Brown Sugar Desert, worshipping the sun.
 They bequeath powers of fiery destruction to Warlocks who accept their Patronage.

-The Shadowkeeper is a Patron spirit who dwells deep underground.
+The Shadowkeeper is a Patron spirit who dwells deep in rot.
 He is known to hunger for human souls, and to trick Warlocks into accepting unfair terms.
 Those who seek his Patronage wield spells that subdue opponents with blinding, oppressive darkness.

 The Knight